Left Laparoscopic Adrenalectomy: From Procedure to Recovery Explained

 Understanding the Adrenal Glands

-Tumours or dysfunction of these glands can lead to serious metabolic and cardiovascular complications, often requiring surgical removal.
+Tumour or dysfunction of these glands can cause major metabolic and cardiovascular problems, requiring surgical excision.

 Indications for Left Laparoscopic Adrenalectomy